Raquel Welch, model and actress, dies at 82 - ExBulletin

 “We were so far from civilization,” she recalls.
 “I mean, there was a hotel at the bottom of the volcano near the sea.
 And I was up there.
 And it was snowing!”

-Welch, who was filmed wearing the skimpy costume in extreme weather conditions, developed tonsillitis on set which she says worsened over time.
+Welch, who was filmed wearing the skimpy suit in extreme weather conditions, developed tonsillitis on set which she says worsened over time.

 “I already had so much penicillin when I was wearing the furry bikini that I almost died,” she claimed. “…I had to rush, turn my car around and go straight back to the doctor’s office, run upstairs, jump in the elevator and all that.